Capacity-building and knowledge transfer on decent work for migrant workers

 Description

-It involves capacity building and training of the labour inspectorates of the two countries to strengthen their efforts in protecting migrant workers, in cooperation with social partners and NGOs, and aims at exploring joint activities and cooperation to increase awareness, knowledge and a better coordination to ensure decent work for migrant workers and protect them from social dumping and exploitation.
+It involved capacity building and training of the labour inspectorates of the two countries to strengthen their efforts in protecting migrant workers, in cooperation with social partners and NGOs, and aimed at exploring joint activities and cooperation to increase awareness, knowledge and a better coordination to ensure decent work for migrant workers and protect them from social dumping and exploitation.

-This pre-defined project includes a formal cooperation between the Ministry of Labour and Social Insurance in Cyprus, which includes the Department of Labour Inspection, and the Norwegian Labour Inspectorate.
-For practical reasons, the Norwegian Labour Inspectorate will be the project promoter, and sign the contract with the Fund Operator Innovation Norway.
+This project included a formal cooperation between the Ministry of Labour and Social Insurance in Cyprus, which includes the Department of Labour Inspection, and the Norwegian Labour Inspectorate.
+For practical reasons, the Norwegian Labour Inspectorate was the project promoter, and signed the contract with the Fund Operator Innovation Norway.

-Beneficiaries of the project will be representatives from relevant ministries (12), social partners (14) and non-governmental organisations (4) which will take part in the different training and capacity-building activities, including 30 persons from Cyprus and 6 from Norway.
-End beneficiaries will be migrant workers, which will benefit from the project as a result of improved knowledge, practices and cooperation between relevant stakeholders in Cyprus.
+Beneficiaries of the project were representatives from relevant ministries (12), social partners (14) and non-governmental organisations (4) which took part in the different training and capacity-building activities, including 30 persons from Cyprus and 6 from Norway.
+End beneficiaries were migrant workers, which will benefit from the project as a result of improved knowledge, practices and cooperation between relevant stakeholders in Cyprus.

-The project will involve the main social partner organisations from both the Greek Cypriot and Turkish Cypriot side, as well as the two representatives from the Norwegian Confederation of Trade Unions (LO) and the Confederation of Norwegian Enterprise (NHO).
+The project involved the main social partner organisations from both the Greek Cypriot and Turkish Cypriot side, as well as two representatives from the Norwegian Confederation of Trade Unions (LO) and the Confederation of Norwegian Enterprise (NHO).

-The main activities in the project will be: a seminar in Cyprus, a study trip to Norway, and participation in the networking seminar in Prague.
+The main activities in the project were: a seminar in Cyprus, a study trip to Norway, and participation in the SDDW networking seminar in Prague.

 Information on the projects funded by the EEA and Norway Grants is provided by the Programme and Fund Operators in the Beneficiary States, who are responsible for the completeness and accuracy of this information.